 Spousal Maintenance & Alimony Lawyers

 Going through a divorce can have devastating impacts on your financial security.
 Learning to live on one income or having to re-establish yourself in your career after investing time in raising a family can prove daunting.
-At the Law Offices of Martin A. Delaney III, Ltd., we understand the challenges you are likely to face, and can advise you on your rights concerning spousal support, maintenance and/or alimony.
+At the Delaney Heckman, we understand the challenges you are likely to face, and can advise you on your rights concerning spousal support, maintenance and/or alimony.
 As professional Chicago divorce and maintenance attorneys, we have been representing clients in our area and the surrounding northwestern suburbs for more than 45 years.
 Our trial attorneys represent your interests in court proceedings, helping you get the spousal maintenance and alimony you may be entitled to under the law.

 We Defend Your Rights to Spousal Support and Maintenance In Illinois

 Going through a divorce can create upheavals in every area of your life.
 In addition to the emotional fallout from the break up of your marriage, there are practical financial matters to consider.
-At the Law Offices of Martin A. Delaney III, Ltd., our Chicago maintenance attorneys use their knowledge of the law and their extensive experience in divorce proceedings to defend your rights to spousal maintenance and alimony under Illinois law.
+At the Delaney Heckman, our Chicago maintenance attorneys use their knowledge of the law and their extensive experience in divorce proceedings to defend your rights to spousal maintenance and alimony under Illinois law.

 Illinois law (750 ILCS 5/504) provides that when determining whether an award of maintenance is appropriate, the court will consider certain relevant factors surrounding your situation.
 These include: